 The first thing that I noticed is the scent.
 There’s no way to escape that from my nose.
 It has a herbal scent, quite pungent and Jamu-like.
 I was taken aback a little bit at first because it’s rather strong.
 But it truly adds to the experience.
 I get accustomed to it pretty quickly and actually miss it when I don’t use it!
 I think ever since I use green products, my scent’s library has grown exponentially.

 How do I use Skin Dewi Hazelnut Cleansing Milk?
 As a second or morning cleanser.

-I use a dollop, slightly smaller than a quarter size onto wet face.
+I use a dollop, slightly smaller than a quarter size, about 5-6 pumps, onto wet face.
 The lotion/emulsion’s consistency isn’t as runny as the usual conventional cleansing milk.
 One might need time to get used to it considering it kind of feels like applying a cream cleanser or a moisturizer instead of a regular cleanser.
 But soldier on, the magic is about to happen.
 Once I wash off the milk with water (no cotton pads here!), I am left with not only non-stripped skin but also suppler.
 Err, what?
 Is that even possible?
 It is with this product.
 All the lovely oils are doing that to the skin.

 One thing to note, in the beginning it might feel like it leaves a residue.
 You might feel the skin feels a little slippery or filmy.
 But this is a matter of adapting.
 Our skin is so used of surfactants and that clean feeling after cleansing.
 The way that I see it, it’s like replacing the dirty oils with new nourishing oils instead.
 Hence the unfamiliar sensation.